YunpuZhang/Dual-robotic-ultrasound-tomography/README.md

 After that, you need MATLAB on your computer with ROS_Toolbox installed.
 Be careful with the version of Python required based on your MATLAB version.
 You may need to also install a specific version of Python based on MATLAB documentation.

-The first section is to create the needed ROS enviroment, the second section is where all the algorithm comes together.
+The first section is to create the needed ROS environment, the second section is where all the algorithm comes together.

 As mentioned in the ROS Control section, the part on the Ubuntu computer is the first section of this code.
 The order of code running should be
 1. Run the first section of UR5_Real_Motion.m on the Ubuntu computer